 - A. Set the sweep type to Vari-Level

 - B. Select a profile.
 Up to 4 profiles can be edited

 - C. Set the frequency mode

 - D. Set the number of sweep points

 - E. Set the offset of the sweep signal

 - F. Set the signal amplitude unit.
 When it is set to dB, reference level and load need to be set

-- G. Set the sweep as Continue or Single

-- H. Variable level signal display area
+- G. Variable level signal display area

-- I. Touch Edit to turn on the profile editor
+- H. Touch Edit to turn on the profile editor